Generic Stability and Modes of Convergence: Continuous logic and generic stability

 (i) For any parameter $b\in\Bbb U$, the truth value of sequence $(\phi(a_i,b):i<\omega)$ is eventually constant.

 (ii) For any $r<s$ there is a natural number $n$ such that $\models \neg \ \theta_{\phi,n}^{r,s}(a_1,\ldots,a_n)$. \end{Remark}

-The following is an adaptation/generalization of \cite[Def.~2.3]{K-Morley}. \begin{Definition} (i) Let $(b_i)$ be a sequence of $\Bbb U$ and $A\subset\Bbb U$ a set.
+The following is an adaptation/generalization of \cite[Def.~2.3]{K-Morley}.\footnote{The EEM-type in classical logic is defined in \cite[Def.
+4.3]{Gannon sequential}.
+It was extracted from the notion of eventual indiscernible sequence in \cite{S-invariant}.} \begin{Definition} (i) Let $(b_i)$ be a sequence of $\Bbb U$ and $A\subset\Bbb U$ a set.
 The eventual Ehrenfeucht-Mostovski type (abbreviated $EEM$-type) of $(b_i)$ over $A$, which is denoted by $EEM((b_i)/A)$, is the following (partial) type in $S_\omega(A)$:

 (ii) Let $(b_i)$ be a sequence of $\Bbb U$ and $A\subset\Bbb U$ a set.
 The symmetric eventual Ehrenfeucht-Mostovski type (abbreviated $SEEM$-type) of $(b_i)$ over $A$, which is denoted by $SEEM((b_i)/A)$, is the following partial type in $S_\omega(A)$: